cmotc/vaLAIR/README.md

 example line.

-        "Path to a file containing a resource"    "Name"    "List of tags" /usr/share/lair/stonewall/stonewall-1.png stonewall wall stone
+        "Path to a file containing a resource"    "Name"    "List of tags" /usr/share/lair/wall_stone_bricked/wall_stone_bricked-4.png wall stone bricked default

 The first part is obviously a path to a png file.
 Followed by a space, the first word following the path is the name of the file.
 The name is also the first tag that can be used to produce a random tile from a specific category with the game engine, or it can be used to retrieve a specific tile with the game engine.
-So the first tag, the name, should be unique, and the remaining tags could be non-unique.
+So the first tag, the name, should be unique for things you want to refer to specifically, and the remaining tags could be non-unique.
 For more example configuration files, see the [art repository](https://github.com/cmotc/lairart).

 How it works
 ------------